nwtgck/go-piping-tunnel/README.md

   -k, --insecure                  Allow insecure server connections when using SSL
-      --progress                  Show progress (default true) -s, --server string             Piping Server URL (default "https://ppng.io") -v, --version                   show version
+      --progress                  Show progress (default true) -s, --server string             Piping Server URL (default "https://ppng.io") --verbose int               Verbose logging level -v, --version                   show version

+Use "piping-tunnel [command] --help" for more information about a command.
 ```

 The following help is for server-host.